GuduleLapointe/2do-server/README.md

 Unmaintained
 ============

 This is a fork of an unmaintained project, in the hope of working on it.
-As of May 15th 2019 I disn't start.
+I don't know when I will.
+As of May 14th 2019 I do anything yet.

 The original project is at https://gitlab.com/sonologic/hypevents